4 – 8 July 2016

 This is an introductory course, covering the concepts, methods and data analysis techniques of social network analysis.
+The course is based on the book “Analyzing Social Networks” by Borgatti et al. (Sage) and all participants will be issued with a copy of the book.
 The course begins with a general introduction to the distinct goals and perspectives of social network analysis, followed by a practical discussion of network data, covering issues of collection, validity, visualization, and mathematical/computer representation.
 We then take up the methods of detection and description of structural properties, such as centrality, cohesion, subgroups and positional analysis techniques.
 This is a hands on course largely based around the use of UCINET software, and will give participants experience of analyzing real social network data using the techniques covered in the workshop.
 No prior knowledge of social network analysis is assumed for this course.

 The course will:

 1. Introduce the idea of Social Network Analysis